Frequently asked questions

 Photography and Videographers:

-TIP: Before setting the start time of your ceremony, check the sunset time on your wedding day.
-Make sure to allow at least an hour of sunlight after your wedding ceremony ends so your photographer can capture photos of you, your wedding party, and your family.
-Also, will my guests be sitting in full sun?
+TIP: For outdoor weddings, Before setting the start time of your ceremony, check (Google) the sunset time on your wedding day.
+Make sure to allow at least an hour of sunlight after your wedding ceremony ends so your photographer can capture photos of you, your wedding party, and your family in the light.

 Immediately after the wedding ceremony, the Wedding Coordinator will lead the newlywed couple and wedding party to take photos with the photographer while the guests enjoy the cocktail hour.
-This photo session usually takes 45 minutes to one hour.
+This photo session after the ceremony usually takes 45 minutes to one hour.

 Note that some guests may linger at the ceremony site, unknowingly delaying the start of the wedding party's photo session.